About Chronic Pain

-This is why an interdisciplinary approach is currently the best practice management for chronic pain.
+This is why an interprofessional approach is currently the best practice management for chronic pain.

-The TAPMI interdisciplinary approach to chronic pain management can address all the influencing factors in a patient’s perception of their pain.
+The TAPMI interprofessional approach to chronic pain management can address all the influencing factors in a patient’s perception of their pain.

 A TAPMI care plan — that is evidence based and tailored to the patients' individual needs is selected, and includes participation from a variety of specialists as the most effective way to reduce chronic pain and improve function.